stevelerner/agentic-ai-training/README.md

 4. In the web UI:
    - Click "Prepare Training Data" to extract Mad Hatter dialogue
-   - Click "Create Trained Model" to train the model
+   - Click "Create Trained Model" to create the modelfile
+   - Run the helper script from host: `./create-model.sh`
    - Use "Agent Query" to test tool calling
    - Use "Model Comparison" to see base vs trained differences